GEHC-HDS/docker-labs/dockerfile/3-flask-app/README.md

 172.17.0.1 - - [24/May/2018 15:55:13] "GET /favicon.ico HTTP/1.1" 404 -
 ```

-## Go to browser
+## Access our Flask app

-Open your browser and go to YOURMACHINE:5000.
-If you are running on localhost, then go to localhost:5000
+Open your browser and go to localhost:5000

 You should see something like the following in your browser: